 It’s a place where you can eat, entertain, and decorate.
-These kitchen island ideas will help you decorate and design a dreamy kitchen!
+These small kitchen island ideas will help you decorate and design a dreamy small kitchen!

 Oh, kitchens, the busiest rooms in the entire house!
 That blessing comes with some storage frustrations too.
 Kitchen islands are a serious lifesaver.
 When you don’t have room for extra food prep or entertaining, they can open up so many possibilities.